Christian Heritage Party of British Columbia: History

 The party registered with Elections BC in September 2010 as the BC Heritage Party.
 A leadership election was held in 2011 between Wilf Hanni and Mischa Popoff, in which Hanni was re-confirmed as leader.
 Following internal party disputes, several members left to join the Individual Rights Party of British Columbia, including Mischa Popoff who became that party's leader.

 In September 2011, members of the BC Heritage Party voted in favour of seeking to become a provincial wing of the Christian Heritage Party of Canada.
 The federal Christian Heritage Party agreed and in March 2012 the BC Heritage Party became the Christian Heritage Party of British Columbia.

 Hanni stepped down in 2013 due to family health issues and Rod Taylor became the interim leader.

 It nominated five candidates in the 2017 provincial election, none of whom was elected.

 Laura-Lynn Tyler Thompson was elected as the party's leader on September 15, 2020.
 Thompson previously ran as a candidate for the People's Party of Canada in the 2019 Burnaby South federal by-election.

 During the 2020 provincial election, the party nominated five candidates again, but this time with their new leader, Laura-Lynn Tyler Thompson.
 She ran in the Abbotsford South riding, and had the most votes out of all the CHP-BC candidates, with 1,439.
 She had a vote share of 9.20%.
 Rod Taylor, the National Leader of CHP Canada, ran in Stikine.
 As a result, he got 755 votes, and a 12.68% vote share, the highest out of all five CHP-BC candidates.
 None of them got elected.

 In early 2022, Laura-Lynn Tyler Thompson stepped down as leader and Rod Taylor was once again the interim leader.
 During the annual general meeting on October 21, 2023, Taylor was unanimously affirmed as leader.

+On October 18, 2025, the party elected Christian McCay as the new leader.